turbot/steampipe-mod-aws-thrifty/thrifty/docs/stale_data.md

 Thrifty developers need to keep an eye on data which is no longer required.
 It's great to be able to programmatically create backups and snapshots, but these too can become a source of unchecked cost if not watched closely.
 It's easy to delete an individual snapshot with a few clicks, but challenging to manage snapshots programmatically across multiple accounts.
 Over time, dozens of snapshots can turn into hundreds or thousands.

+This dashboard answers the following questions:

+- What CloudWatch log groups do not have any retention period enabled?
+- What DynamoDB tables have stale data?
+- What EBS snapshots, RDS snapshots and Redshift snapshots are no longer required?
+- What S3 buckets do not have any associated lifecycle policies?

 ## Variables

 | Variable                                  | Description                                                                           | Default |